-One of the most powerful features of Long Tail Platinum is the Keyword Competitiveness calculation.
+One of the most powerful features of Long Tail Platinum is the Keyword Competitiveness calculation; this is the perfect tool if your are searching for how to check competition for keywords.
 This is a formula that will allow you to quickly analyze the top 10 results in Google to determine how difficult any keyword might be to rank for naturally.
 This is one of the features that separates LTP from many other keyword research software solutions out there.

 We are always striving to improve the software, and as a result of launching version 3.0 of Long Tail Pro, we thought we should take another look at the Keyword Competitiveness (KC) calculation.

 Search engines are constantly evolving and we want to make sure we give you the best tools for determining your ability to rank in those search engines.